RemoteSoul-hub/RemoteSoul-hub/README.md

 - 🔭 My main learning resources are Google, Youtube, FreeCodeCamp, SoloLearn and TheOdinProject.
 - 🌱 I’m currently learning : Angular, Cofluence and Jira!
 - 👯 I’m looking to collaborate and help you out on your website endeavors!
-- 🥅 2021 Goals: Be able to build my own javascript advanced projects & Learn a framework!
+- 🥅 2021 Goals: Be able to build my own javascript advanced projects & master Angular!
 - ⚡ Fun fact: I love to read non-fiction books and play video games! 🎮

 ### Spotify Playing 🎧